 Get to Know Loto

-Loto is a sanctuary for women committed to inner work—who know they are not meant to do it alone.
+Loto is a sanctuary for people committed to inner work—who know they are not meant to do it alone.

 LOTO (loh-toh) — Spanish for lotus, these flowers are a symbol of sacred becoming: rooted, resilient, opening to light—again and again.
 They open their petals with the rays of the sunlight and close their petals at sunset.
 In Eastern cultures, it is held as a symbol of purity, enlightenment, righteousness, and rebirth, meaning sacred.
 The lotus flower is a symbol of resurrection.